 Inlays and Onlays Placement Details

-The process of getting an inlay or onlay usually requires two dental appointments, as the restorations are made in an outside dental laboratory.
+The process of getting an inlay or onlay usually requires one dental appointment.
 Instead of placing the composite resin filling material directly onto the tooth and shaping it to fit the space, inlays and onlays are fabricated as one piece and fit precisely into the tooth.
 They are custom-made for a perfect fit and appearance.

-During your first appointment, one of our dentists will prepare your tooth receiving the restoration by removing damaged or decayed areas.
+During your appointment, one of our dentists will prepare your tooth receiving the restoration by removing damaged or decayed areas.
 The dentist will clean the tooth completely.
 The two of you will decide on the appropriate color of your restoration based on your surrounding tooth structure.
-Impressions will be made of the affected tooth and the information sent to an outside dental laboratory; it usually takes about two weeks to construct the restoration.
-Our dentist will place a temporary inlay or onlay to protect your tooth in the interim.
+Impressions will be made of the affected tooth,

 When your permanent inlay or onlay is ready, the second visit takes place.
 The temporary restoration will be removed and our dentist will place your permanent one.
 If you are happy with the way it looks and feels, and it supports a proper bite, the dentist will cement it to the tooth.